1: Scope and Exceptions

 - Association of State Green Parties (1996-2001)

-Parties whose candidates have earned five percent or more of the popular vote in multiple past elections for President of the United States, U.S. Senate from Virginia, or Governor of Virginia, but since disbanded or no longer drawing 0.1% or more of the popular vote, are considered “former major parties” and may be abbreviated as follows:
+“Former major parties” are those whose candidates have earned five percent or more of the popular vote in multiple past elections for President of the United States, U.S. Senate from Virginia, or Governor of Virginia, but have since disbanded or no longer draw 0.1% or more of the popular vote:

 - DR: Democratic-Republican; incorporates: